Healthdirect Free Australian health advice you can count on.

 What is syphilis?

-Syphilis is a sexually transmitted infection (STI).
-It is caused by bacteria and can cause serious health problems if left untreated.
-However, it is easy to cure if found early.
+Syphilis is a sexually transmitted infection (STI) that can cause serious health problems if you do not treat it.
+It is also easy to cure if you treat it early.

 What are the symptoms of syphilis?